clewman/demograph/README.md

 Week 1: Create Django project, app, and associated files.
 Add templates and Materialize.
 Build models and views.

 Week 2: Create basic (non-js) divs, dropdowns, and input fields in templates.
-Add charts/maps and test.
+Build charts/maps in Python and test.

 Week 3: Connect input and divs with Javascript for dropdowns and sliding divs.
 Probably more charts/maps.